 History never looks like history when you are living through it.

 John W. Gardner (1912 – 2002), quoted by Bill Moyers

 This book has evolved over the past dozen or so years, as different groups of students have taken the course at Ohio State that it was initially used for.
 These students have participated in the research and the development of many of the sections of the material.
-Originally it developed as a web site that has come to be regarded as an important resource for the CG discipline, as we have helped to maintain in one location the information and references that point to the many important developments of the short life of the computer graphics world as we know it.
+Originally it developed as a web site that came to be regarded as an important resource for the CG discipline, as we helped to maintain in one location much information and many references that point to the important developments of the short life of the computer graphics world as we know it.

 The book will include a review of the important work of individuals and institutions, including video and film, as well as a review and discussion of printed material from the literature.
 Photos are obviously very important to capturing the essence of some of the contributions, and so they are liberally scattered throughout.
 Some take advantage of the interactivity offered by an e-text, so the reader can investigate them more thoroughly.
 For example, terms and names presented in bold and blue are linked to an embedded glossary, which can be used to create study guides or flash cards.
 Some images can be enlarged and perused in an interactive fashion.